-There’s been a lot of players cursed with being called “The Next Jordan.”
+There’s been a lot of players cursed with “The Next Jordan” label.
 The 12th pick in the 92 draft, Harold Miner, not only was the first to be cursed, his nickname was actually “Baby Jordan.”
-And like most others with the curse, he didn’t live up to the expectations.
+And like most others with the curse, he didn’t live up to the unfair expectations.

-For over decade, Miner became a forgotten name to the casual basketball fan and an almost mythical legend to dunk aficionados, who still remember his memorable appearances on Inside Stuff’s Jam Session and 90’s NBA VHS tapes.
+For over a decade, Miner became a forgotten name to the casual basketball fan and an almost mythical legend to dunk aficionados, who still remember his memorable appearances on Inside Stuff’s Jam Session and 90’s NBA VHS tapes.
 Then in 2012 — after years of ridiculous rumors ranging from him working at Jack In the Box to being in the witness protection program — Miner resurfaced when USC retired his number.
-Seeing him again, smiling, brought back a lot of great memories of opening up packs of 92 basketball cards trying to get rookie cards of Shaq, Zo, Sprewell and pulling a 97 Fleer Ultra rookie card of Harold Minor, which featured him taking a jump shot over Michael Jordan.
-Figures.